tdanino12/ZSC_human_AI_collaoboration/PECAN-master/README.md

 1. Network model:
    when starting the training by calling the file "pbt/pbt_model_pool.py" the following steps are taken to call the model:

    a.
-In "human_aware_rl/human_aware_rl/pbt/pbt_model_pool.py" in line 48 the function "create_model_context" is called, the import of "create_model_context" is done in line 26 "from human_aware_rl.baselines_utils import create_model,create_model_context".
+In "human_aware_rl/human_aware_rl/pbt/pbt_model_pool.py" in line 48 the function "create_model_context" is called and returns self.model.
+The import of "create_model_context" is done in line 26 "from human_aware_rl.baselines_utils import create_model,create_model_context".

    b.
-The "create_model_context" function is in the file "human_aware_rl/human_aware_rl /baselines_utils.py", it calls the "learn_context" function in line 460, which returns a modeel.
+The "create_model_context" function is in the file "human_aware_rl/human_aware_rl /baselines_utils.py", it calls the "learn_context" function in line 460, which returns a model.
 The "learn_context" is being imported in line 17: "from baselines.ppo2_context.ppo2 import learn as learn_context"

 c.
-The "learn_context" function
+The "learn_context" function is in "human_aware_rl/baselines/baselines/ppo2_context /ppo2.py".
+In line 113, we call: "model = model_fn". model_fn is imported in line 110-110 in

+from baselines.ppo2_context.model import Model model_fn = Model

+d.